 Finally, CC1 was re-released on Steam in 2015 ("Steam CC1", with rules similar to Lynx) by original creator Chuck Sommerville.
 At the same time, Chuck also released his long-awaited sequel Chip's Challenge 2 ("CC2") featuring never-before-seen levels that make use of all-new tiles and gameplay elements. ("CC1" is also sometimes used to refer to levels that use the original tiles and elements; e.g. "I still enjoy designing CC1 levels".)

-Scores are tracked for all six official and quasi-official level packs: CC1, CCLP1, CCLP2, CCLP3, CCLP4, and CC2.
+Scores are tracked for all seven official and community level packs: CC1, CCLP1, CCLP2, CCLP3, CCLP4, CC2, and CC2LP1.